siminegroup/E2EDNA2/README_CONSTRAINTS.md

 ```

 ### Common errors that might occur
-Assuming the above is followed, some common errors that might show up include:
+**Assuming the above is followed**, a common error that might show up is:
 ```Particle Coordinate is nan```

 This means the simulation exploded, due to the time step being too large to properly calculate trajectories using the current